heyitswin/zipsea/backend/TRAVELTEK_DATA_FLOW.md

 2. For each cruise, fetch its file from FTP
 3. Update pricing in database

-// When cruises_live_pricing_updated webhook arrives:
+// When cruises_pricing_updated webhook arrives:
 1. Parse the paths array
 2. Fetch only those specific files
 3. Update only those cruises